 Apparently Ma Kai has managed to get those reductions revised to 5 percent in 2014 and 10 percent in 2015.
 And government support for the EV industry will continue after 2015, though details weren’t given.

 That’s great.
 But it won’t be enough to get Chinese consumers to buy electric vehicles in any volume.
 The initial subsidies did not encourage EV purchases in 2013 when some 17,600 plug-in electric vehicles were sold in China, including battery electric and plug-in hybrid electric.
 Most of those sales were almost certainly fleet vehicles.
-Chinese consumers still worry about the high price of vehicles that depend on they consider risky, not to mention the lack of a charging infrastructure.
+Chinese consumers still worry about the high price of vehicles that depend on technology they consider risky, not to mention the lack of a charging infrastructure.

 Ma’s support won’t change that.
 What such statements do accomplish in China is to reassure companies that are producing or could produce electric vehicles that the government will still put their money where their mouth is.
 That will be enough to keep China’s automakers continuing to play lip service to their grand plans for EV production in order to get a piece of that EV subsidy money.